Qualifications BPTC Outstanding, Kaplan Law School. LLB Law First Class, Cardiff University

 - How to get costs right in low value personal injury claims (2017)

 Marcus has a specialised practice focussed on all aspects of personal injury, clinical negligence and inquests.
-He has a busy practice which is balanced between court and paper work.
+He has a busy practice which is balanced between court and paper work as well as being a trained mediator.

 Having specialised in personal injury, clinical negligence and inquest work, Marcus is regularly instructed to conduct cases on the Fast-Track and Multi-Track.
 He is very experienced in conducting trials and interim hearings, drafting pleadings and Part 35 questions to experts, and providing advice on liability, quantum and settlement tactics.